How To Fix And Prevent Audio Imbalance In Headphones

 Damaged Headphone Jack

-A damaged headphone jack is one of the most common causes of audio imbalance.
+A damaged is one of the most common causes of audio imbalance.
 If the jack is damaged, it may not be able to properly transmit sound to the or earbuds.
 This can result in one earbud or headphone producing lower sound than the other.

 To determine if the is damaged, try using a different pair of headphones or earbuds.
 If the problem persists, the issue may be with the jack itself.